kimbjerge/insectDCT/README.md

 - taxaId and taxaLevel will be updated with the following classification codes

-Hierarchical taxa of classes in the model HierarchicalClassifierVx_05092025 (V3 and V4):
+Hierarchical taxa of classes in the model HierarchicalClassifierV4_05092025:

 taxaLevel 1: (21 groups of taxa primary Order)